GrapeCity/DsExcel-Java/README.md

 * OLEObject will be preserved after Excel I/O.
 * Support Shrink to fit, wrapped text while saving to pdf.
 ### Bug fixed
-* GcExcel ignores 'ignore_empty' parameter in TEXTJOIN formula.(DOCXLS-970)
+* DsExcel ignores 'ignore_empty' parameter in TEXTJOIN formula.(DOCXLS-970)
 * Large JSON file generated when using ToJson on a particular Workbook.(DOCXLS-968)
 * UsedRange.Value sets improper values to the range when Formula is set to Empty.(DOCXLS-956)
 ## 2.1.5
 ### Bug Fixed
-* The column width, font size and picture's left position changes after JSON I/O with GcExcel.(DOCXLS-902)
+* The column width, font size and picture's left position changes after JSON I/O with DsExcel.(DOCXLS-902)
-* The cell font changes after JSON I/O with GcExcel.(DOCXLS-921)
+* The cell font changes after JSON I/O with DsExcel.(DOCXLS-921)
 * Visible property of secondary category axis returns incorrect value.(DOCXLS-849)
 * The major and minor units of value axis of stacked area chart return incorrect value.(DOCXLS-805)
 * The major and minor units of value axis for 100% stacked chart return incorrect value.(DOCXLS-800)